 Here are some ways in which workplaces are diverse:

-- By physical appearances—such as height, weight, and hair color;
+- physical appearances—such as height, weight, and hair color;

-- By education—educational differences can affect the way different people approach the same job;
+- education—educational differences can affect the way different people approach the same job;

-- And finally, by physical abilities—these take into account both special talents and special needs, including physical disabilities.
+- physical abilities—these take into account both special talents and special needs, including physical disabilities.